smorad/um_cisc_7404/10_dpg.typ

     $=>$ SAC #pause
 ]

-I suggest you try DDPG before SAC #pause
+I suggest you try DDPG or TD3 before SAC #pause
-- DDPG is much easier to implement #pause
+- Easier to implement #pause
 - Fewer hyperparameters #pause
-- Tuned DDPG can likely outperform untuned SAC
+- Tuned DDPG/TD3 can outperform untuned SAC

 ==
 What algorithm is best in 2025? #pause